haebel7/gencg_h2201/day05.md

 {% endraw %}

 ### Reflection
-All in all I think the first week went very good, and I am satisfied with most of the things that I created.
+Looking back, I think the first week went very good and I am satisfied with most of the things that I created.